Requirements for Undergraduate Degrees

 All students receiving baccalaureate degrees from Old Dominion University shall complete the University’s General Education Program.
 At the lower division (freshman and sophomore), the program’s designed courses develop the Skills (Goals 1-2 below) needed for later study and the Ways of Knowing (Goals 3-4) needed to understand the various approaches to knowledge at work in the University.
 At the upper division (junior and senior), Options B, C and D provide a multidisciplinary experience to broaden the student’s ability to apply the Skills and Ways of Knowing at a more advanced level.

-General Education and Experiential Learning
+General Education and Prior Learning Assessment

 General Education Philosophy